OpenSourceEconomics/econ-project-templates/docs_template/source/background/running_example.md

 1. Estimate a logistic model
 1. For each of the categorical variables, predict the smoking propensity over the lifetime
-1. Visualize the results
+1. Create figures visualizing the results
 1. Create tables with the results
-1. Include the results in documents for dissemination
+1. Include the results in documents for dissemination (paper, presentation)

 In these templates, we categorize these tasks into four groups: